 Herbivores

-Guide to Safe Fruits and Vegetables — Beautiful Dragons.
-The website isn’t much to look at, but this guide is the most comprehensive assessment of appropriate fruits and vegetables for feeding your herbivore/omnivore.
+Beautiful Dragons’ Guide to Safe Fruits and Vegetables — The website may look old, but this guide is the most comprehensive assessment of appropriate fruits and vegetables for feeding your herbivore/omnivore.
 Take it with you to the grocery store!

 Tortoise Supply — If you’re looking for high-quality tortoise food, Tortoise Supply is the place to go.
-Aside from foods like tortoise chow, hay, and cactus pads, they also have seed mixes!
-(Great for uromastyx, too!)
+Aside from foods like tortoise chow, hay, and cactus pads, they also have seed mixes so you can grow your own!
+An excellent resource for enhancing the diet of all herbivorous reptiles, including uromastyx.

-Dubia.com — Contrary to the name, this retailer sells more than just roaches.
-They also offer black soldier fly larvae, hornworms, superworms, mealworms, waxworms, butterworms, and crickets.
+Dubia.com — Contrary to the name, this retailer sells more than just dubia roaches.
+They also offer discoid roaches, black soldier fly larvae, hornworms, superworms, mealworms, waxworms, crickets, and isopods.
 Prices are reasonable and shipping is quick.
 I’ve had nothing but good experiences with them!

 Hare Today, Gone Tomorrow — Hare Today has the biggest variety of meats I’ve ever seen, perfect for maintaining variety in a reptile’s dietary rotation.
 Among their selection you can find goose, llama, mutton, pheasant, venison, goat, and cavy, as well as an assortment of ground organs.
 Not all of their products include bone and organ material, so keep that in mind.